Robertgreenwood27/bookapp/content/chapter3.md

 *How dare they.
 How dare any of them try to hold me back.
 To cage me.
 To deny me what is rightfully mine.*

 The fury built within Arris, a maelstrom of dark energy that threatened to tear him apart.
-He threw his head back and screamed, a sound of pure rage and power that shattered windows and sent cracks spiderwebbing across the walls.
+He threw his head back and screamed, a sound of pure rage and power, enough to shatter windows and send cracks spiderwebbing across the walls.

 The energy exploded outward, a shockwave of darkness that engulfed the entire building.
 Electronics sparked and died, their circuits overloaded by the surge of power.
 The very foundations of the building groaned, straining against forces they were never designed to withstand.

 As the shockwave spread beyond the call center, Arris felt it touch other minds, other buildings.
 He could sense the entire city laid out before him, a web of lights flickering and dying as his power washed over them.

 *The whole city.
 I can feel all of it.
 Every mind, every soul.
-I could snuff them out with a thought.
-Reshape reality itself.*
+I could bend them all to my will with a thought.
+Reshape their reality, their very perceptions.*

 But even as the intoxicating rush of power flooded through him, a small voice in the back of Arris's mind cried out in horror.
 A memory surfaced - his pets, cowering in fear.
 The creatures he had sworn to protect, now threatened by the very power he wielded.